 There may be several reasons; however in case you get a message like libmk4.so.0: cannot open shared object file the reason is a missing library package called Metakit.
-This is provided with Simgear in packed form.
-Unpack and install it first.
+This is provided with SimGear in packed form.
+On its installation, see Sec.
+2.3.2.